Canon SX420 vs Leica X Typ 113

 It is notable that the SX420 offers wifi support, while the X Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the X Typ 113 from Leica.
+Both the SX420 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX420 or the Leica X Typ 113 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.